alexwlchan/alexwlchan.net/src/_drafts/ten-braille-facts.md

     Louis Braille was an avid musician, and an accomplished cellist and organist, so he wanted a system that could be used to write music.
     There have been several systems for writing music with Braille, with some minor differences, but today the Braille music code is mostly standardised.
-    You can use it to express almost anything you write with standard musical notation.
+    You can use it to express almost anything you can write with standard musical notation.

     Unlike printed music, a Braille musician usually has to read and memorise the score -- if they read the score with Braille while playing, they'd only have one hand left for the instrument!